josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

   | end_date   | end date in yyyy-mm-dd     |

 With the start_date and end_date values that you noted down earlier.

+**IMPORTANT: make sure that the start_date is a date earlier than the end_date, and both values are in yyyy-mm-dd format**

 * Then click the **Run Recalibration** button

 **-----------------------------------------------------------------------------------------------------------------**